The golden hour problem

 - Diff your installed extensions: Run

 code --list-extensions --show-versionsperiodically and compare against a known-good baseline.
-Unexpected version bumps or new additions deserve investigation.
+Unexpected version bumps or new additions are the things worth investigating.

 When token rotation isn’t enough